Divisibility rule: Divisibility by 13

 A recursive method can be derived using the fact that $10 = -3\bmod 13$ and that $10^{-1} = 4\bmod 13$.
 This implies that a number is divisible by 13 iff removing the first digit and subtracting 3 times that digit from the new first digit yields a number divisible by 13.
 We also have the rule that 10 x + y is divisible iff x + 4 y is divisible by 13.
 For example, to test the divisibility of 1761 by 13 we can reduce this to the divisibility of 461 by the first rule.
 Using the second rule, this reduces to the divisibility of 50, and doing that again yields 5.
 So, 1761 is not divisible by 13.

 Testing 871 this way reduces it to the divisibility of 91 using the second rule, and then 13 using that rule again, so we see that 871 is divisible by 13.

 Beyond 30

 Divisibility properties of numbers can be determined in two ways, depending on the type of the divisor.

+Alternatively the tests for divisibility can be grouped into tests examining the ending digits, taking the sum of the digits, taking an alternating sum of digits, trimming from the right, trimming from the left and factoring the divisor.